-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s open access publishing program for monographs.
-Visit www.luminosoa.org to learn more.
+A free ebook version of this title is available through Luminos, University of California Press’s open access publishing program for monographs.
+Visit www.luminosoa.org

 Sandy Brian Hager is Postdoctoral Fellow at the Weatherhead Center for International Affairs at Harvard University.
 He has published in various journals, including New Political Economy and Socio-Economic Review.

 "These days, the topic of America's debt stirs heated political debate.
 But one of the most important facts in this discussion has hitherto been obscured: who actually owns that debt inside America?
 Hager has done some fascinating and path-breaking research to answer that question, and concluded that the ownership pattern is surprisingly concentrated—and unequal—and this may have implications for how the entire debt debate develops in the coming years.
 This is an illuminating work that deserves wide attention."—Gillian Tett, Financial Times